facebookresearch/TalkingWithHands32M/README.md

 ## Release

-This release contains majority of the dataset, containing the motion data of 32 sessions.
+This release contains majority of the entire dataset described in our paper: the motion data of 32 sessions.
 Each session contains several conversation tasks between a pair of persons, as described in our paper.
 In total, this release contains 116 takes, approximately 20 hours of conversation data.
-We are working to release other parts of the video in the future, including the audio.
+We are working to release other parts of the dataset in the future, including the audio.